sebastiw/edts/README.md

 For EDTS to work in multiuser systems, each user needs to configure the environment variable EDTS_PORT to something unique.
-It defaults to 4587, which is the port that the *edts* node listens on.
+It defaults to 4587, which is the port that the REST-interface of which the EDTS-node listens on.

 ## Backward compatibility note ##